 Educating oneself on bullying and cyberbullying is key to protecting children

-Parents and educators need to be vigilante to research proven strategies of detection and prevention, both online and at school.
+Couples, single parents and educators need to be vigilante to research proven strategies of detection and bullying prevention, both online and at school.
 Likewise, children should be encouraged to learn themselves with guidance so they will be equipped to deal with any harmful situation they are exposed to.